 Does CGA apply to the car I'm interested in?

 To find out whether or not a car you’re interested in is covered under the Act, sellers must make it clear if they are in trade when selling through Turners.
 This lets you know if you’re protected under the Consumer Guarantees Act as this legislation provides guarantees for when you purchase from a person in trade.
-All you need to do is look for the CGA icon below.
 Don't forget, all cars purchased through Buy Now are covered by the CGA.

 It’s important to note that the CGA does not cover private sales and vehicles and goods usually bought for commercial use.
-However, you will still see the CGA icon if the vendor is in trade.
+However, you will still see the "The vendor for this vehicle is in trade" icon on the listing page if the vendor is in trade.
 Previously, auction sales were sold on an ‘as is, where is’ basis.

 Information for sellers